sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 == Changelog ==

-TODO for Monitor, when a site isn't registered with us, tell the user about it.
-	-> To test, register, then delete from (or modify) DB.
-	-> Currently, we send the generic 'failure' response.
-		-> We could say the site isn't registered... but wouldn't this open the gate for spammers?
-			-> Then again, the service is proxied and requires various secrets to align before responding.

 TODO Make "No valid license key was supplied" warning site-wide, instead of only Extension Manager page.

 TODO: For Honeypot Timer, add a JS script that updates the timer when the page loads.